 But I realize most people don’t have an engineering degree, which is why the jobs I listed earlier don’t require any specific degree.

-Accounting is one of the best entry level college graduate jobs right out of the gate in terms of salary.
+Accounting is one of the best entry-level jobs right out of the gate in terms of salary.

-(I’ve seen recent grads in Accounting get jobs paying $45-55K with no experience).
+(I’ve seen recent grads in Accounting land jobs with a starting salary of $45-55K with no experience).

 And there are some good career paths forward…